mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/clusters/creating-konvoy-cluster-azure/index.md

 - **Kubernetes Version**: The initial version of Kubernetes to install on the cluster.
 - **Name**: A display name for referencing the cluster.

-Now select the preconfigured [Azure Cloud Provider](/ksphere/kommander/latest/operations/cloud-providers/#configuring-an-azure-cloud-provider) to display the remaining options specific to Azure.
+Now select the preconfigured [Azure Infrastructure Provider](/ksphere/kommander/latest/operations/infrastructure-providers/#configuring-an-azure-infrastructure-provider) to display the remaining options specific to Azure.

 - **Region**: Select the datacenter region to reveal selectable Availability Zones.
 [Azure maintains multiple datacenters per region][azure-regions] to provide redundancy and availability.
 - **VNET Name**: The virtual network name in which to create this cluster.